If you were a Channel Seven personality in the early noughties, chances are you were on Dancing With The Stars.

 Some of Australia's most-loved household names did a stint on Dancing With The Stars, and while they might have worked their way up the foodchain into huge acting roles or big hosting gigs, we're not going to let them forget where they came from.

-To celebrate the launch of the new Channel 10 reboot of DWTS in a couple of weeks' time, we take a look back at all the Aussie celebs you forgot were on the show.
+To celebrate the premiere of the brand new series of DWTS next week, which now airs on Channel 10, we take a look back at all the Aussie celebs you forgot were on the show.

 Yep, that is a baby-faced Chris Hemsworth.